-To see whether today’s most popular mattress toppers are worth the hype, we purchased eight toppers from various brands and tested them over the course of two days in The Lab.
-We evaluated each product on its set-up process, overall comfort, and airflow.
+To help you choose, we tested 10 mattress toppers from a variety of brands in The Lab for 16 hours to sort out the winners—testing the set-up process, overall comfort, and airflow.
 For additional insight, we tested to see whether we could feel hard objects placed underneath the surface (simulating a lumpy mattress), as well as how warm the material got when someone was laying on it.
 After extensive research and testing, the clear winner was the Saatva Mattress Topper.

 Backed by our testing results, here are the best mattress toppers to add to your bed.

-Best Overall: Sleep Innovations 4-inch Dual Layer Gel Memory Foam Mattress Topper
+Runner-Up, Best Overall: Sleep Innovations Dual Layer Memory Foam Mattress Topper

 Extremely comfortable and cushioning